You could be at this website for a number of reasons.

 Baseball became part of my life in T-ball, at the age of five.

-The dreams of pitching in the Big Leagues was very far away at this point as I was much more interested in dirt and worms than I was with bats and balls.
+The dream of pitching in the Big Leagues was very far away at this point, as I was much more interested in dirt and worms than I was with bats and balls.

 I had no aspirations to be a professional athlete.
 I just wanted to play sports and compete!
 I wanted to get out there and make a difference for my team and be important.
 As well as make many friends who would laugh with (and at) me.
 Baseball didn't actually become a dream until high school.

 But I didn't go D1.
-Big schools weren't too interested in a smaller guy from a smaller school.
+Big schools weren't too interested in a smaller guy from an even smaller school.
 They want the talent now - and they'll pay for it!
+But I didn’t care so much about getting to go “D1” as I did about just playing the game, getting a good education, and - most importantly - growing as a man.
 I elected to go to Cedarville University, a small Christian school, that was NAIA at the time.
-When I visited the campus, the people were friendly, inviting, and genuinely interested in me and I knew I wanted to value others like them.
+When I visited the campus, the people were friendly, inviting, and genuinely interested in me and I knew I wanted to value others like they did.
 College helps shape us not into who we are, but who we will be become.
 I wanted to be like these people (or at least those I had met...)!

 I worked hard.
 Really hard.